 Introduction to public finance, Scope of public Economics, Public Revenue- General Considerations, Division of Tax Burden, Incidence and Impact of Taxes, Effect of Tax, Classification of Taxes, Public Debt, Wagner’s Law of Increasing State Activity, Theory of Public Expenditure, Effect of Public Expenditure, Public Budget, The Federal Set-up -, The Financial Issues in a Federal Set-up, Principles for Efficient Division of Financial Resources between Governments, Financial Federalism under Constitution, Finance Commissions in India,Central Government Debt, Debt of State Governments, Introduction, Deficit Spending, Expenditure Trends & Policy, Trends in Receipts, Indian Tax System, Multi- Level Government, Financial Resources and Needs of Local Bodies, State Finance Commission.

-Project Management Basics –Characteristics, Life Cycle, Project Management Institute, Relevance of project management.
-Project Selection –Non-numeric Techniques, Numeric Techniques.
+Project Management Basics – Project Characteristics, Objectives, Life Cycle, Model, Environment; Project Management - Advantages, Disadvantages, Relevance; 7S Framework; Project Selection – Theoretical Frameworks -SWOT, PEST, Porter's Five Force Model, Non-numeric Techniques, Numeric Techniques.
 Project Organization: Pure, Functional, Matrix and Mixed.
 Project Manager –Skills and Characteristics.
 Project Planning –Process, Techniques, Risk Analysis, Scheduling, Resource Allocation, Budgeting and Cost Estimation.
 Project Control –Types and Techniques.
-Project Termination –Types and Process.
+Project Termination –Types and Process..